-Name Arguments Category du[mp] [addr [,count [,format]]] "Memory Access," on page 113 Dumps the contents of a region of memory.
-The output is formatted according to a printf-like format descriptor. edit [filename routine] "Program Locations," on page 103 current file starting at the current location.
-Edit the specified file or file containing the routine.
-If no argument is supplied, edit the current file starting at the current location.
-In the PGDBG GUI, command-line editors like vi , emacs , or nano are launched in the Program I/O Window. enab[le] [event-number all] "Events," on page 96 With arguments, this command enables the no arguments are specified, prints both ena event event-number or all events.
-When abled and disabled events. en[ter] [routine "sourcefile" global] "Scope," on page 110 Set the search scope to be the indicated synglobal.
-Using no argument is the same as u nbol, which may be a routine, source file or sing enter global entr[y] [routine] "Symbols and Expressions," on page 108 Return the address of the first executable statement in the program or specified routine. fil[e] [filename] "Program Locations," on page 103 Change the source file to the file filename and change the scope accordingly.
-With no argument, print the current file. files "Scope," on page 110 Return the list of known source files used to o create the executable file focus [p/t-set] "Process-Thread Sets," on page 95 Set the target process/thread set for commands.
-Subsequent commands are applied to the members of this set by default. fp "Register Access," on page 112 Return the current value of the frame pointer. fr[ead] addr "Memory Access," on page 113 Fetch and print a 32-bit float from the specified address. func[tion] [addr line] "Conversions," on page 114 Return a routine symbol.
-If no argument is specified, return the current routine. glob[al] "Scope," on page 110 Return a symbol representing global scope halt [command] "Process Control," on page 92 Halt the running process or thread.
+Name Arguments Category du[mp] [addr [,count [,format]]] "Memory Access," on page 117 Dumps the contents of a region of memory.
+The output is formatted a printf-like format descriptor. edit [filename routine] "Program Locations," on page 107 Edit the specified file or file containing the subroutine.
+If no argument is the current file starting at the current location. {Command-line interfac enab[le] [event-number all] "Events," on page 100 With arguments, this command enabl no arguments are specified, prints bo es the event event-number or all events.
+When th enabled and disabled events. en[ter] [routine "sourcefile" global] "Scope," on page 114 Set the search scope to be the indicat file or global.
+Using no argument is the ed symbol, which may be a subroutine, source ne same as using enter global entr[y] [routine] "Symbols and Expressions," on page 112 Return the address of the first executable statement in the program or specified subroutine. fil[e] [filename] "Program Locations," on page 107 Change the source file to the file filename and change the scope accordingly.
+With no argument, print the current file. files "Scope," on page 114 Return the list of known source files u used to create the executable file focus [p/t-set] "Process-Thread Sets," on page 99 Set the target process/thread set for commands.
+Subsequent commands are applied the members of this set by default. fÞ "Register Access," on page 116 Return the current value of the frame pointer. fr[ead] addr "Memory Access," on page 117 Fetch and print a 32-bit float from the specified address. func[tion] [addr line] "Conversions," on page 118 Return a subroutine symbol.
+If no arg gument is specified, return the current routine. glob[al] "Scope," on page 114 Return a symbol representing global scope. halt [command] "Process Control," on page 96 Halt the running process or thread.

-Name Arguments Category he[lp] [command] "Miscellaneous," on page 116 If no argument is specified, print a brief summary of all the commands.
-If a command name is specified, print more detailed information about the use of that command. bex exp [,exp] "Printing Variables and Expressions," on page 105 Evaluate and print expressions as hexadeci mal integers. hi[story] [num] "Miscellaneous," on page 116 List the most recently executed commands. list to hold num commands.
-With the num argument, resize the history hwatch addr var [if (condition)] [do {commands}] "Events," on page 96 Define a hardware watchpoint. hwatchb[oth] addr var [if (condition)] [do {commands}] "Events," on page 96 Define a hardware read/write watchpoint. hwatchr[ead] addr var [if (condition)] [do {commands}] "Events," on page 96 Define a hardware read watchpoint. ignore [number [,number]] "Events," on page 96 Ignore the specified signals and does not deliver them to the target.
-When no arguments are specified, prints the list of signals being ignored. ir[ead] addr "Memory Access," on page 113 Fetch and print a signed integer from the specified address. language "Miscellaneous," on page 116 Print the name of the language of the current file. lin[e] [n routine addr] "Conversions," on page 114 Create a source line conversion.
-If no argument is given, return the current source line. lines [routine] "Program Locations," on page 103 Print the lines table for the specified routine.
-If no argument is specified, prints the lines table for the current routine. lis[t] [count line,count lo:hi routine] "Program Locations," on page 103 With no argument, list 10 lines centered at the current source line.
-If an a specified, list lines based on information requested.
+Name Arguments Category he[lp] [command] "Miscellaneous," on page 120 0 1 /1 ef summary of all the commands.
+If a command information about the use of that command. hex exp [,exp] "Printing Variables and Expressions," on page 109 Evaluate and print expressions as hexadecimal integers. hi[story] [num] "Miscellaneous," on page 120 List the most recently executed comma list to hold num commands. ands.
+With the num argument, resize the history hwatch addr var [if (condition)] [do {commands}] "Events," on page 100 Define a hardware watchpoint. hwatchb[oth] addr var [if (condition)] [do {commands}] "Events," on page 100 Define a hardware read/write watchpoint. hwatchr[ead] addr var [if (condition)] [do {commands}] "Events," on page 100 Define a hardware read watchpoint. ignore [number [,number]] "Events," on page 100 Ignore the specified signals and do not deliver them to the program.
+When no arguments are specified, prints the list of signals being ignored. ir[ead] addr "Memory Access," on page 117 Fetch and print a signed integer from the specified address. language "Miscellaneous," on page 120 Print the name of the language of the o current file. lin[e] [n routine addr] "Conversions," on page 118 Create a source line conversion.
+If no argument is given, return the current source line. lines [routine] "Program Locations," on page 107 Print the lines table for the specified routine.
+If no argument is specified, prints the lines table for the current routine. lis[t] [count line,count lo:hi routine] "Program Locations," on page 107 With no argument, list 10 lines centered at the current source line.
+If an argument is specified, list lines based on information requested.